Agile-IoT/agile-iotivity/RIOT/examples/iotivity_examples/README.md

 - Serial Port: **/dev/ttyACM0**
 - Interface: **tap0**
 - Address Prefix: **2001:db8::\64**
-- Routing on tap0 of multicast packet with destination **ff03::158**
+- Routing on tap0 of multicast packets with destination **ff03::158**

 It is possible to configure the network with different parameters by invoking directly the initialization script instead of executing the Step 2:
 ```